-However, the information we reviewed indicated that such a change in OGE policy would vastly increase the number of filers at several agencies with non-standard pay systems because non-executive-level employees at these agencies receive salaries above the public filing threshold amount.
+However, the information we reviewed indicated that such a change in OGE policy would vastly increase the number of filers at several agencies with non-standard pay systems because non-executive level employees at these agencies receive salaries above the public filing threshold amount.
 The higher pay at these agencies is not a reflection of the level of employees' responsibilities, but is typically a means for recruiting and retaining personnel.
 One way to mitigate this impact would be to seek position exemption authority that would allow agencies to exempt the higher paid non-executives from the public filing requirements.
-However, an exemption system would be extremely burdensome and would likely result in large disparities among agencies with similarly situated employees.
+However, an exemption system would be extremely burdensome and would likely result in large disparities among agencies with similarly-situated employees.

-Equivalent Senior Executive Service (SES) & SES Another alternative that was considered would require Systems. only employees in the Senior Executive Service (SES), SESequivalent systems, and SES-type positions to file public employee's duties and reports.
-Because an level responsibility continue to be the best indicator of whether he or she should file a public report, this type of system would more closely tie the public financial disclosure reporting requirements to the employee's duties and responsibilities.
+Senior Executive Service (SES) & SES Equivalent Another alternative that was considered would require Systems. only employees in the Senior Executive Service (SES), equivalent systems, and SES-type positions to file public reports.
+Because employee's duties and level an responsibility continue to be the best indicator of whether he or she should file a public report, this type of system would more closely tie the public financial disclosure reporting requirements to the employee's duties and responsibilities.

 One major disadvantage to this approach is that some agencies with non-standard systems simply have not identified SES-equivalent pay systems or bands.
-Criteria would have to be developed to determine what an SES-equivalent system is and who SES-equivalent employees are within a non-standard system.
+Criteria would have to be developed to determine what an SES equivalent system is and who SES equivalent employees are within a non-standard system.
 Moreover, there would always be some inconsistency among the agencies regarding who should file because of how the criteria would be applied.

 3. Position Designation System.
 Under this alternative, OGE would establish guidelines for each agency to use in determining the positions and/or employees who should file public financial disclosure reports.
-OGE rejected this alternative because of our prior experience with a similar position designation system for 18 U.S.C. § 207(c).2 That system was very difficult to manage and was abolished by Congress in 1989.
-A similar system for public financial disclosure filing could lead to wide disparities among the agencies on who should file public reports even with OGE-established criteria.
-In addition, this system would require continuous oversight and review because agency positions are always being added, abolished and changed.
+OGE rejected this alternative because of our prior experience with a similar position designation system for 18 U.S.C. § 207(c).
+That system was very difficult to manage and was abolished by Congress in 1989.
+A similar system for public financial disclosure filing could lead to wide disparities among the agencies on who should